ishagupta0103/refine_dashboard/README.md

 CRUD operations for listing properties, making profile IDs
 Backend server deployed using Render
 Domain for the app provided by Netlify
-Cloudinary for enabling your users to upload media from a variety of sources for immediate use on the website
+Cloudinary for enabling users to upload media from a variety of sources for immediate use on the website
 MongoDB Atlas for deploying and managing database